estyxx/madedotcom.github.io/_posts/2016-02-28-micro-service-boundaries-are-logical-not-physical.md

 The CEO can access that data through a web-browser at any time.
 Because he's only accessing the results  of the calculation, we can serve data really quickly, and he can send it to all the board members whenever he likes.
-This is the basic idea behind CQRS [http://martinfowler.com/bliki/CQRS.html].
+This is the basic idea behind [CQRS](http://martinfowler.com/bliki/CQRS.html).

-Note that we have three separate applications, though: a celery consumer that reads production data, a go app that reads pricing info, and a Flask application that serves our data to the CEO.
-Since all of these applications are fulfilling the same contract, they are part of the same service, and because they are part of the same service they can talk to the same database.
+Note that we have three separate deployable applications, though: a celery consumer that reads production data, a go app that reads pricing info, and a Flask application that serves our data to the CEO.
+Since all of these applications are fulfilling the same contract, they are part of the *same* service, and because they are part of the same service they can talk to the same database.

 If we take away any one of these components, we can no longer fulfil our